ask-js/csacwk/README.md

 Because of this, any data stored inside the resource class itself would be lost between requests as each request gets a fresh instance.
 To solve this, I used a separate DataStorage class with static HashMap and ArrayList structures so that the data is shared across all requests.
 This allows the API to maintain state without using a database, which follows the coursework requirements.

 However, this approach introduces potential concurrency issues, since multiple requests could access and modify the same static data at the same time.
 The correct production approach would be to use thread-safe structures such as ConcurrentHashMap or to apply synchronized blocks around critical sections to prevent race conditions and data corruption.
-In this implementation, standard HashMap was used due to the small scale of the application, but this would not be acceptable in a real-world concurrent environment.
+In this implementation, standard HashMap was used due to the small scale of the application but this would not be acceptable in a real-world concurrent environment.

 ### Q:
 >Why is the provision of ”Hypermedia” (links and navigation within responses)